csederman/screendl/README.md

 ## Running ScreenDL

+ScreenDL uses [Hydra](https://hydra.cc/) for config management.
+To run ScreenDL, update the demo config files and then run one of the following commands.

 ### Data Preparation

 All datasets used to train and evaluate ScreenDL are available as `tar.gz` archives in the `cdrpy-data` repo.